Skip to content

 State-specific note

 This calculator uses state-specific property tax rates (Tax Foundation) and homeowner's insurance rates (NAIC) for all 50 states.
-In high-tax states like New Jersey, property taxes alone can add $600+ per month to the cost of owning — dramatically shifting the rent-vs-buy equation compared to low-tax states like Hawaii or Alabama.
+In high-tax states like New Jersey, property taxes on a $350,000 home can add about $548 per month to the cost of owning — dramatically shifting the rent-vs-buy equation compared to low-tax states like Hawaii or Alabama.

 This calculator compares the total 5-year cost of renting versus buying.
 For renting, it computes: (monthly rent x 60 months) + (renters insurance x 60) with a 3% annual rent increase factored as a 15% total premium.
 For buying, it computes: total mortgage payments (principal + interest over 60 months) + property taxes + homeowner's insurance + maintenance (1.5% of home price annually) + closing costs (3% upfront).
 The buying cost is then offset by estimated equity built (principal paydown plus home appreciation at 3.5% annually over 5 years).